Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Am I eligible?

-In order to be connected with a lender through MoneyMutual, you’ll need to meet some basic criteria.
+In order to be connected with a lender through MoneyMutual, you’ll need to meet some basic criteria:

-- You must have a valid checking account.
+You must have a valid checking account.

-How do I apply?
+How do I get started?

 What happens after I’m connected with a lender?

 If you’ve been connected with a lender, you’ll be redirected to the its website to finalize your loan.
 Your lender will outline your terms, including how much the loan is for, how much you’ll need to pay back and when you’ll need to repay your loan.
 There should also be a list of potential fees.

 Once the terms of your loan are set, you can choose to accept the offer or find another lender.
 If you agree to the lender’s terms, you can choose to sign the contract.
 Your loan funds will likely be deposited into your account within one to two days, although turnaround times will vary by lender.

 Did you know?
 There have been issues with MoneyMutual in the past